ValentinKranz/Design-Knowledge-for-Decision-Support-Systems-in-Rapidly-Changing-Environments/README.md

 <br>

 Furthermore, the following sections will briefly describe the steps conducted.

 ## I. Problem Definition
-The initial step involved clearly defining the problem within the context of debit card fraud detection.
-This process focused on identifying the key challenges that financial institutions face in detecting fraudulent debit card transactions, providing a solid foundation for the subsequent development of the AI-based fraud detection system (FDS).
+The initial step involved defining the overarching problem of how to design adaptive DSS in rapidly changing environments.
+Using debit card fraud detection as a representative context, key challenges were identified — such as concept drift, data quality issues, and evolving fraud tactics — to ground the research in a high-stakes, real-world scenario.

 <br>

 ## [II.
 Literature Review (S.II)](https://github.com/ValentinKranz/Designing-and-Evaluating-AI-Based-Fraud-Detection-Systems-for-Debit-Card-Transactions/tree/1cdf33c8031b8fc50b09d2e8c0f29552f1fc8be8/Step%202_%20Literature%20review)
-A comprehensive literature review was conducted to understand the current state of AI-based fraud detection systems, exploring advancements in technology and identifying gaps in existing research.
-This review provided critical insights that informed the design of the system and helped highlight key challenges in the domain.
+A structured review of existing research on fraud detection systems and adaptive DSS was conducted.
+This analysis revealed both technical and organizational challenges and highlighted a lack of design-oriented guidance for building robust DSS in volatile, data-intensive settings.

 <br>

 ## [III.
 Design Requirements (S.III)](https://github.com/ValentinKranz/Designing-and-Evaluating-AI-Based-Fraud-Detection-Systems-for-Debit-Card-Transactions/tree/7691e173255f771007fdd9bddcdca7c278e262b8/Step%203_Deriving%20requirements%20from%20scientific%20literature)
-Building on the literature review, critical theoretical design requirements (DRs) for an AI-based FDS were extracted.
-These requirements formed the basis for the system’s architecture and ensured that the solution addressed both technological and operational needs.
+Based on the literature review, theoretical design requirements (DRs) were derived to inform the design of DSS.
+While grounded in the fraud detection domain, these requirements were abstracted to address broader issues of adaptability, scalability, and transparency.

 <br>

 ## [IV.
 User and Expert Requirements (S.IV)](https://github.com/ValentinKranz/Designing-and-Evaluating-AI-Based-Fraud-Detection-Systems-for-Debit-Card-Transactions/tree/7691e173255f771007fdd9bddcdca7c278e262b8/Step%204_Deriving%20requirements%20from%20experts%20and%20user%20interviews)
-To ensure that the system was aligned with practical needs, user and expert requirements (URs) were gathered.
-Semi-structured interviews with users and experts in the field provided valuable insights into their experiences, challenges, and expectations from a fraud detection system.
+To ensure practical relevance, semi-structured interviews were conducted with users and domain experts.
+These interviews provided actionable insights into user needs, domain-specific challenges, and operational constraints, resulting in a set of user and expert requirements (URs).

 <br>